Xin00163/CV/Readme.md

 *Product Subeditor & Translator (Chinese speaking)*
 - Editing Editorial and Marketing content across channels
 - Ensuring high quality of content and tone of voice is maintained across channels
-- Working with Search Engine Optimisation (SEO), Adobe Analytics, Google Trends to optimise onsite and offsite search results
+- Working on keywords with Search Engine Optimisation (SEO) team and Adobe Analytics team to optimise onsite and offsite search results
 - Liaising with Merchandising and all other teams involved in the editorial and marketing process (Content Tech, Web Production, Marketing, Customer Insight)

 **The Lingoes Ltd.** (April 2012 to November 2014)